Mrs Lan Le

 Mrs Le also has a keen interest in issues relating to the resettlement of newly arrived migrants and refugees.
 Through her work, she has assisted in developing support programs to assist this client group with their settlement, and run Cross Cultural Awareness Training workshops for staff working in complex cultural settings.

-Mrs Le has also been passionate about the professional development of students and junior social workers.
+Mrs Le has also been passionate about the professional development of social work students and junior social workers.